Back to blog

 As well, if you’re considering retainer relationships with more than one client, it’s important to be up front with those clients, and ensure you aren’t entering a conflict of interest situation.
 Working for two clients in the same industry could cause issues.
 In fact, often companies that hire a consultant on a retainer basis have a clause in their contract that prohibits them from working for the competition.

 It’s also good practice to define deadlines for your work.
-Things to consider include:
+Consider the following:

 Often clients who are paying a retainer for services expect that work be done on short notice.
 Or, depending on your business, the client may have a need to access you in a crisis or emergency situation, such as a website going down.
 What will happen if you’re busy with another client, or away from work?
 A contingency plan should be built into the contract.